remydutto/remydutto.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a CIFRE PhD student at Vitesco Technologies.
 My field of interests are Optimal Control, Artificial Inteligence and Optimization.
-The aim of my thesis is to propose new numerical optimal control methods supported by artificial intelligence to solve the torque split and gear shift problem on a hybrid electric vehicle.
+The aim of my thesis was to propose new numerical optimal control methods supported by artificial intelligence to solve the torque split and gear shift problem on a hybrid electric vehicle.
 {style="text-align: justify;"}